tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Nov 01 2007

-Christinia Koss (a 51-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Christinia Koss (a 51-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Christinia Koss had never preached her views to theists before, and freaked out.
 Christinia Koss slowly breathed in and out to calm her nerves.
 As Christinia Koss entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Christinia Koss used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Christinia Koss argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.